WaryaWayne/myWorkLog/work_ive_done.md

 ## 2024-12-03

-**2to6xdec13/2to6xDjango**
+**Project 43**

 - Enhance service, vehicle, and appointment management with new models and validations
 - Update Django settings for production deployment and enhance environment-specific configurations     Site Configuration:         Changed SITE_ID from 1 to 5, to correctly identify the site for authentication.
 - - Services app migrations.
 - - Favicon to stop that 404 response to the browser.
-Favicon set by React frontend.
+Favicon set by React Project 83323.
 - Enhance payment handling with validation and refund support
 - Refactor serializers and add vehicle/address handling to Appointment     Replaced timezone.now() with now() and timezone.make_aware() for consistent timezone handling.
 Added VehicleInfo and ServiceAddress to AppointmentWriteSerializer to support vehicle and address fields.
 Updated the create() method to handle creation of associated VehicleInfo and ServiceAddress models.
 Enhanced validation for service availability and appointment time constraints.
 Cleaned up redundant code for date/time handling and serializer fields.
-- - Added stripe test secret key. - Added stripe public key, webhook secret and testing webhook secret.
+- - Added Project 83333281 test secret key. - Added Project 83333281 public key, webhook secret and testing webhook secret.
 - - Added verbose name to Services and Payments apps.py.
 This will help us recognize it as we grow.
 - - Removed the timezone.now and replaced it with now(). - We import now from django.utils.timezone. - We use now() as the time function and variable to load into our filters.
 - - Sample images we used when adding our services to the admin panel.
 Can be changed anytime.
 - - This was never meant to be commited.
-This is a dump data of our sessions data when we did db migration from sqlite to postgres.
+This is a dump data of our sessions data when we did db migration from sqlite to Project 83333274.
 - - Deleted migrations for welcome app.
 It has been redone.
 - - Project static files.
 From all auth, from our owns apps and from the other apps our project installed and is using.
 - feat(vehicle): Add CSV import command - Create Django management command for vehicle data import - Add data cleaning and validation - Handle special purpose vehicles with normalization - Add progress tracking and error reporting - Implement get_or_create logic to avoid duplicates - Added dataset to the commit.